zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 ## Error Message Format

-We highly recommend the usage of this Error message format:
+We highly recommend the usage of this error message format:

 ```
 Extension Name Error - Error Message
 ```

-Ex.
-Zowe Explorer FTP extension, the message would look like:
+Ex. for the Zowe Explorer FTP extension, an error message might look like:

 ```
 Zowe Explorer FTP Extension Error - Unable to delete node…